D. G. S. Dhinakaran

 Duraisamy Geoffery Samuel Dhinakaran (1 July 1935 – 20 February 2008) was an Indian evangelical preacher.
-He was the founder of Jesus Calls Ministries and Karunya University.
+He was the founder of Jesus Calls Prayer Tower and Karunya University.

 Early life

 Dhinakaran was born on 1 July 1935 at Surandai in Tirunelveli district of Madras Presidency (today Tamil Nadu), British India.
 He attended St. John's college, Palayamkottai, and received a BSc degree in mathematics from Madras University in 1955.

 Ministry

 Dhinakaran was involved in evangelical activities for some time prior to leaving his job at the bank in October 1962 to evangelise on a full-time basis.
 He founded the Jesus Calls Ministries that, by the time of his death, had more than 20 bases in India and abroad and during his lifetime was the most influential and best-known of the Charismatic evangelists working in India.
 Allan Anderson, an academic specialising in studies of Pentecostalism, sees similarities between Dhinakaran's efforts and those of Oral Roberts in the US.

 One of the parallels with Roberts was Dhinakaran's involvement in the establishment of Karunya University, a Christian institution at which he served as the first Chancellor.
 He also played a significant role in the formation of Seesha, a voluntary body concerned with educating underprivileged children and with assisting rural people.